HailToTheSnail/Pokemon-Campaign-Notes/content/Sessions - GM/Session 1.md

 	- Race: Galarian
 	- Job: Pokémon Professor
 	- Affection: Neutral (Al and Mimi) and Low (Kurisu)
-	- Voice and Inflection: Excitable, friendly, and speaks quickly
+	- Voice and Inflection: Excitable and friendly.
+Speaks quickly when excited.
 	- Dialogue Lines:
 		- Dialogue 1: An introduction that she is a Pokémon Professor that researches the origin of human civilizations.
 She will tell the players that she's here on vacation but also hopes to discover the lost history of the Indalo people.
 		- Dialogue 2: If spoken to enough, she will start to tell embarrassing stories about Professor Stephen at Professor Oak's summer camp that they attended as kids.
 Like how he cried over the marshmallow that she stole from him at the campfire.